|Home » ACP » Xfile » Test Drive

 The Xfile package is part and parcel of the complete ACP and offers insight into the full capabilities of this award winning product.
 The Xfile application is the fastest file manager for OS X, capable of listing a full ten columns of file system data for 10,000 files in .14 seconds realtime.
 It's known as the 'standard setter' for OS X file management.
 As it's the only file manager capable of doing everything possible on OS X, it stands in a class of its own.

 The Xfile package contains 290+ items.
 In addition to Xfile and the ACP framework it contains (at least) the applications Clipothèque, FileInfo, MD, Rixcomp, Rixmode, Rixstamp, TMI, Tracker, Xattrib, Xfind, Xscan, Xsed, Xshelf, Xstamp, Xstrings, CLIX ACP edition, and Undercover.
-Further applications are being added monthly.
+Further applications are being added at no additional cost.

 The trial download contains a smattering of the above: Xfile, Xfind, Xscan, FileInfo, TMI, Tracker, and Undercover.